ArrowrIcon Home icon

 The bath

 I never saw any coloured bathroom suites anywhere in any 1940s suburban houses.
 Coloured suites started becoming fashionable in the 1960s.
-1930s and 1940s suites were always white, and the baths all seemed to have the black side panel which is shown in the main picture.
+In the 1930s and 1940s suites were always white, and the baths all seemed to have the black side panel which is shown in the main picture.

 The taps

-The taps on our bathroom basin were just like those shown in the photo.
+The taps on our bathroom basin were just like those shown in the following photo.
 I suppose they must have been chrome on brass, but they never shone in quite the same way as later chrome taps - certainly not due to any lack of polishing on the part of my mother!

 Tap of a wash basin in a 1940s English suburban house